Jean de Quen

 Jean de Quen (May c.
-1603 in Amiens, France – 8 October 1659, in Quebec City) was a French Jesuit missionary, priest and historian.
-As head of Jesuit missions of New France, he founded the missions to Saguenay.
+1603 in Amiens, France – 8 October 1659, in Quebec City, Canada) was a French Jesuit missionary, priest and historian.
+As head of Jesuit missions of New France, he founded the mission to Saguenay.
 In 1647, Jean de Quen was the first European to reach the shores of Piékouagami (Lac Saint-Jean).

 Early life

 Born c.
-1603, in Amiens, Picardie, Jean de Quen was about 17-years-old when he joined the Jesuits on 13 September 1620.
-He taught for three years at the Collège in Eu, and then left for New France.
-He arrived at Quebec on 17 August 1635, where he taught at the College of Quebec, which opened that same year for French and First Nations boys.
-He taught there for two years before joining the Sillery mission, an initiative aimed at educating the native peoples.
-He later left the mission and went back to Quebec to minister to the parish of Notre-Dame-de-la-Recouvrance.
-After a fire destroyed the school, chapel and, Jesuits’ residence in 1640, he resumed his service in Sillery before moving on to a Trois-Rivières post, where he was involved in the establishing another mission.
+1603, in Amiens, Picardy, Jean de Quen was about 17 years old when he joined the Jesuits on 13 September 1620.
+He taught for three years at the Collège in Eu and then left for New France.
+He arrived in Quebec City on 17 August 1635, where he taught at the College of Quebec, which opened the same year for Franch and First Nations boys.
+He taught there for two years before joining the Sillery mission, an initiative aimed at educating the Native peoples.
+He later left the mission and went back to Quebec to minister to the Parish of Notre-Dame-de-la-Recouvrance.
+After a fire destroyed the school, chapel, and Jesuits’ residence in 1640, he resumed his service in Sillery and moved on to a Trois-Rivières post, where he was involved in the establishing another mission.